snowdriftcoop/snowdrift/README.md

 Key links:

 * [What is Snowdrift?]
-* [Issues]
+* [code issues]
-* [Specs]
+* [specs]
-* [Roadmap]
+* [roadmap]

 ## Code repositories

-Main repository: [git.snowdrift.coop] (running GitLab CE)
+Main repositories: [git.snowdrift.coop] (running GitLab CE)

-We also have a mirror on [GitHub] but prefer issues and merge requests at the main location.
+We also mirror the code repo on [GitHub] but prefer issues and merge requests at the main location (and we do not maintain mirrors of the separate project repos like design, legal, ops, etc.).

 ## Contributing

 Snowdrift.coop welcomes contributions of all sorts.

-For ways to contribute outside of coding, see our [how-to-help] wiki page.
+Outside of coding, see our [how-to-help] wiki page.

 For code contributions, our **[contributor guide]** covers all the steps in detail (including notes about our development practices, basic setup, and resources for those new to Git, Haskell, or even to programming in general).
-The following is an abbreviated summary:
+The core points are:

 * Follow our [build instructions] to build and test the software.

-* File and search issues/tickets in the [issues] sections at git.snowdrift.coop.
+* File and search concrete issues/tickets/tasks in the [issues] sections at git.snowdrift.coop.

-* Connect with us in whatever way is most efficient for you.
-All questions, feedback, help requests, etc. are welcome.

-### Communicating with us

-* Email us at <community@snowdrift.coop> to discuss your volunteer interests.

-* Sign up on the [dev email list] (and perhaps [other email lists]), and send a message introducing yourself to the community.

-* Visit `#snowdrift` on freenode.net [IRC] for live chat (or the bridged Matrix room at `#snowdrift:matrix.org`)
+* Get in touch *any* time.
+Don't hesitate to ask questions, ask for help, provide feedback etc. Use any of our [contact options] as appropriate.

-* All public discourse is covered by our [Code of Conduct]
+    * Note that we follow a [Code of Conduct] for all public discussions.

 License
 -------